Understanding the Issue Types in Open Source Blockchain-based Software Projects with the Transformer-based BERTopic: Approach, Analysis Results

 \subsection{\textbf{RQ1:} What are the key issue categories in blockchain projects as identified through topic analysis?}

 After generating the topics, the next critical step involved assigning semantically meaningful and representative labels to each topic to facilitate interpretation.
-This labeling was performed collaboratively by the first and second authors, both researchers with expertise in software engineering and testing, through an iterative process of discussion and refinement.
-For each topic, 30 highly representative issues were examined—ranked based on their probability values—to determine the most suitable label.
+This labeling was performed collaboratively in real-time by the first and second authors, both researchers with 3 and 8 years of expertise in software engineering and testing, through an iterative process of discussion and refinement.
+For each topic, 30 highly representative issues were examined, ranked based on their probability values, to determine the most suitable label.
 The process continued until both researchers reached a consensus.
 Figure~\ref{fig:49_topics} illustrates the distribution of issue percentages across all 49 identified topics.
 The top five most prominent topics identified across all issues were: \textit{Wallet Management and Connectivity} (21.3\%), \textit{UI Enhancement} (10.6\%), \textit{Logging and Error handling} (9.2\%), \textit{CICD} (4.6\%), and \textit{RPC and Networking} (4.5\%).
 The high volume of UI-related issues likely reflects the complexity of blockchain technology and unintuitive interfaces.
 Even popular wallets pose challenges: new users struggle with complex interactions~\cite{gandhi_usability_2022}, while experienced users face unfamiliar metaphors and transaction flows~\cite{saldivar_blockchain_2023}.
 Our analysis supports this, with frequent terms like icon, modal, and mobile in issues.

-After completing the labeling, the topics were further grouped into higher-level subcategories and categories by merging semantically and conceptually related topics into a hierarchical structure, guided by domain knowledge and following practices observed in prior research \cite{bagherzadeh_going_2019, yang_what_2016}.
+After labeling, the topics were recursively aggregated into higher-level subcategories by merging semantically and conceptually related topics, yielding 11 subcategories at the intermediate level and two categories at the root of the hierarchical structure.
+This process was guided by domain knowledge and aligned with practices reported in prior research \cite{bagherzadeh_going_2019, yang_what_2016}.
 For example, topics such as \textit{Write, Fix, Update Tests} and \textit{E2E Test} were placed under the broader subcategory of \textit{Testing}.
-This categorization resulted in two overarching topics: \textit{Software Development Issues} (53.87\%) comprising 4 primary subcategories, and \textit{Blockchain-Specific Issues} (46.13\%) consisting of 7 primary subcategories.
+This categorization resulted in two overarching categories: \textit{Software Development Issues} (53.87\%) comprising 4 primary subcategories, and \textit{Blockchain-Specific Issues} (46.13\%) consisting of 7 primary subcategories.
 The hierarchical structure of these topics is illustrated in Figure \ref{fig:hierarchy}.

 From the constructed hierarchy, we selected 11 major subcategories to guide our analysis for the subsequent research questions.
 We provide a high-level summary of the 11 major subcategories, each accompanied by a brief description.